Trustees and Independent Committee Members

 Justin is a commercially focussed technologist who has spent his career helping organisations implement technology to deliver business benefit.
 Justin’s recent digital transformation work at Google focussed on leveraging data analytics and artificial intelligence to develop insights that deliver quality improvements and business efficiencies.

 Justin has a keen interest in how technology and artificial intelligence will transform the future of society and the world of work.
-He serves on the Board of the University of Portsmouth as an External Governor and as a Non-Executive Director at flexible workspace app Reef.
+He serves on the Board of the University of Portsmouth as an External Governor and as a Non-Executive Director at both Raven Housing Trust and flexible workspace app Reef.

-Justin is an independent committee member specialising in artificial intelligence and cybersecurity.
-He is a member of the Audit, Risk and Finance Committee.
+Justin is a member of the Audit, Risk and Finance Committee.

 Governance, Nominations and Remuneration Committee